Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment

 In this section we prove Theorems \ref{limsupkappa>1} and \ref{liminfkappa>1}.
 Let us first recall some facts and notations from \cite{Singh} and \cite{caslevyvech}.
 Our proof is based on the study of the so-called generalized Ornstein-Uhlenbeck process defined by

 where $R$ is a two-dimensional squared Bessel process independent from $V$.
 Let $L$ be the local time of $Z$ for the position $1$, $n$ the associated excursion measure, and $L^{-1}$ the right continuous inverse of $L$.
 We denote by $\xi$ a generic excursion.
-Let us denote by $Q$ the positive constant denoted by $n [\zeta]$ in \cite{Singh}.
-Recall also the notations $K$ and $m$ defined in the Introduction.
-We have :
+Let us denote by $Q$ the positive constant denoted by $n [\zeta]$ in Section 5 of \cite{Singh}.
+Recall also the notations $K$ and $m$ defined in the Introduction ($m$ only appears in the context where $\kappa > 1$, where it is properly defined).
+We have:

 \begin{fact} There is $\eta > 0$ and $r_0 > 0$ such that for all $r \geq r_0$ and $h>1$ we have

 \end{fact}

 The first point is Lemma 2.3 of \cite{caslevyvech} while the second point is Proposition 5.1 of \cite{Singh}.
 Note that Fact \ref{supdeZ} is true for a general positive $\kappa$ and not only for $\kappa > 1$.